-Basic Information Missoula residents are allowed 6 female (hen) chickens on a single parcel located within the City limits.
-If the applicant for the Chicken Permit does not own the parcel, written permission from the parcel owner must be provided upon request.
+Missoula residents are allowed up to 6 female chickens (hens) on a single parcel located within the city limits.
+If the applicant for the Chicken Permit does not own the parcel, applicant must obtain written permission from the parcel owner.

 Rules and Regulations

-2. The owner must obtain an annual permit from the City Treasurer.
+2. The owner must obtain an annual permit from the City Treasurer/Finance Department.
 The permit shall be $15.00.

 3. The chickens shall be provided with a covered, predator-proof chicken house that is thoroughly ventilated and of sufficient size to admit free movement of the chickens.
 It should be designed to be easily accessed, cleaned and maintained by the owners and be at least 2 square feet per chicken in size.

 4. No chicken house shall be located closer than 20 feet to any residential structure occupied by someone other than the chicken owner, custodian, or keeper.

 5. The chickens shall be be shut into the chicken house at night, from sunset to sunrise.